Sin Town (1929 film)

 Sin Town is a 1929 American silent Western film directed by J. Gordon Cooper and William K. Howard and starring Elinor Fair, Ivan Lebedeff and Hugh Allan.
 It is a contemporary-set Western, in which two World War I veterans are wrongly accused of killing a rancher and arrested for murder.
 With the help of the rancher's daughter they escape and capture the real culprit.

-Plot summary
+Plot

-"Silk" Merrick (Hugh Allan) and "Chicken" O'Toole (Jack Oakie) are two World War I veterans who head West.
+"Silk" Merrick and "Chicken" O'Toole are two World War I veterans who head West.
 The two friends find themselves accused of murdering a local rancher.
 Merrick escapes from jail and helps another rancher burn down Sin Town.
 Merrick frees O'Toole from jail, captures the real murderer, and the two of them settle down with Mary Barton, the murdered rancher's daughter.